-We all want to work in an environment where we feel we are truly making a difference.
-Where we feel supported and appreciated.
-We want to work with a leader who takes the time to develop and inspire us.
+We all want to work in an environment where we feel we are truly making a difference, one that encourages us and makes us feel appreciated.

-Every organisation must pay its employees for the services that they provide (i.e. time, effort and skills).
+Every organisation must pay its employees for the services that they provide (time, effort and skills).
 This includes both fixed (salary and allowances) and variable (bonus and incentives) pay.
-The cash compensation provided to employees increases over time and can be linked to a number of different factors such as performance or career development.
+The cash compensation provided to employees increases over time and can be linked to a number of different factors, such as performance or career development.

 Organisations use benefits to supplement the cash compensation they provide to employees.
 These vary depending on the size of the organisation and affordability but can provide security and comfort to the employees and their families.
 The benefits include holidays, medical cover, income protection and pension schemes.

 A positive work environment can often be the defining factor in retaining key talent in an increasingly competitive market.
-Ultimately, we all want to work in an environment where there is genuine feeling of team spirit and togetherness.
-With a leader that inspires and supports us to achieve success at both work and home.
+Ultimately, we all want to work in an environment where there is genuine feeling of team spirit and togetherness, with a leader that inspires and supports us to achieve success both at work and at home.